minus7/netns-switch/README.md

     netns-switch curl ip.mnus.de

 # Compiling
-Complie by running make, optionally change the default defines:
+Compile by running make, optionally change the default defines:
  - `UID`/`GID`: User/group id to execute as
  - `CHECK_UID`/`CHECK_GID`: User/group id combination allowed to run netns-switch
  - `NSNAME`: Network namespace to run in.
 Must exist prior to running. (default: `vpn`)

+``

     make
 	# or if you want to change defaults: